maxwo/calligraphy-grid/README.md

 Calligraphy Grid
 ================

-Works only on Safari, because Chinese fonts limitations.
+Works only on Safari, because of Chinese fonts limitations.